nattiechan/notebook/README.md

 # Notebook
-### A Software for Tournament Stringers
+### A Web Application for Tournament Stringers
-_Currently in Alpha development_
+_Currently a proof-of-concept_

 -----------------------

 ### Demo:

-Done on chrome browser with [Mobile simulator - responsive testing tool Chrome extension](https://chrome.google.com/webstore/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk).
+Since this application is done in a _mobile-first approach_, the current iteration is best viewed on a mobile screen.
+This clip is done on chrome browser with [Mobile simulator - responsive testing tool Chrome extension](https://chrome.google.com/webstore/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk).

 The device of choice is iPhone 11 Pro.